QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-07-22-repository-structure.md

-If the *QGIS Resource Sharing plugin* shall be able to make the resources available to QGIS users in a convenient way, you have to place them where the plugin expects them to be:
+If the *QGIS Resource Sharing plugin* shall be able to make the resources available to QGIS users in a convenient way, you have to place them where the plugin expects to find them:

 * Layer style (QML) files belong in the ***style*** directory.